-- The Third Eye Chakra is indigo and governs ascension, non-judgement and intuition.
-It is located just above the center of your brows, and is associated with the pituitary gland, which produces hormones and governs the function of the previous 5 glands.
+- The Third Eye Chakra is indigo and governs ascension, non-judgment and intuition.
+It is located just above the center of your brows and is associated with the pituitary gland, which produces hormones and governs the function of the previous 5 glands.

 -Chakras can be cleansed with singing bowls to help release trauma, stuck emotions or heaviness in the centers.
 Chanting the mantras associated with each, out loud, three times helps to balance each chakra (instructions below).
 One can also listen to sound frequencies or binaural beats for optimum health (suggestions below).

 -Each is associated with plants, flowers, oils, stones, colors, (to name a few) that can be incorporated into your work with each chakra.
 They may also contain energetic residue from past lives and ancestors.
 Each is also associated with a realm and contains beings that may be guides or antagonists to us.

 ( From the works of healer Christine Machiraju)